geoblacklight/geoblacklight/README.md

 * Spatial relevancy
 * Download GeoTIFF
 * Clip to map view for download(?)
-* Download Metadata (for non-Stanford, MODS for Stanford)
+* Download Metadata (for non-Stanford)
-* Facet by language, projection, collection
+* Facet by language, projection, collection (dummy data)
 * Citation and share buttons
-* Login for persistent bookmarks and history
 * Featured datasets and articles
 * geoblacklight-schema
     * FGDC-based conversion of external OGP records
     * MODS-based conversion for Stanford records

 ## Development

+To install a development instance of Geoblacklight follow these instructions.

 Clone the repository (using `--recurse`)